TPOs can be placed on any tree that has amenity value. Trees that are exempt from TPOs are those that are:

 Our policy is only to protect trees that are under direct threat.

-A tree preservation order prohibits the following actions to a protected tree without the local authorities consent:
+A TPO prohibits the following actions to a protected tree without the local authorities consent:

 - cutting down